 - Invited Article Submission Overview

 - Style and Grammar Guidelines

 Please be sure to read the appropriate overview, as well as the style and grammar guidelines.
-Failure to follow these guidelines may result in the submission being returned without review.
+Following these guidelines will speed up your submission’s review process considerably.

 If you have questions about any of the guidelines, overviews, or other parts of the submission process, please send an email with "Question" as the title to firstname.lastname@example.org.